Fourth of July 2014 News Release

 What do the colors mean for drivers?

-WSDOT traffic analysts looked at how many cars were on the road past Labor Day weekends.
-Based on this historical data, the graphs shows how many cars (vertical axis) we project to be on the road each hour (horizontal axis) for Labor Day Weekend 2013.
+Traffic analysts looked at how many cars were on the road the past two Fourth of July weekends that started on a Friday.
+The vertical axis shows how many cars are projected to be on the road for each hour (shown on the horizontal axis).
 As the graphs turn from green to yellow, drivers can expect some congestion.
-During the red hours, traffic analysts predict travel will reach roadway capacity.
+At the hours shown as red, traffic analysts predict travel will reach capacity for that stretch of roadway.
 Once a roadway reaches capacity, any small incident can cause significant backups.

 What about the black line?

 The black line running from left to right show typical summer traffic.
-This gives drivers more information on how the Labor Day 2013 holiday weekend travel may relate to a typical summer weekend.
+This gives drivers more information on how the Independence Day 2014 holiday weekend travel may relate to a typical summer weekend.

-Check the graphs below to find the projected travel information on I-5 near the U.S./Canada border.
+Check the graphs below to find the best times to travel on I-5 near the U.S./Canada border.